secretstartups/handbook/people-group/people-experience-team/index.html.md

 **note** If need be, please adjust the dates by editing the report.
 - View the employees listed.
 - Go to each team members profile, then to documents, then go to either employee uploads or contracts folder.
 Check for the letter.
-- If a letter has been uploaded, there is nothing further you will need to do.
+- If a letter has been uploaded, move it to the Background Check folder within the Contracts & Changes folder.
-- If there is not a letter, please reach out to the team member to have them upload the letter.
+- If there is no letter, please reach out to the team member to have them upload the letter.
+Once you receive confirmation that it has been uploaded, move it to the Background Check folder within the Contracts & Changes folder.

 #### Deleting Team Member Data from Letter of Employment Rotation